Anal vein thrombosis recurs repeatedly

 - Anal itching or anal burning

-Typical signs are sudden, severe pain at the anus, a taut bluish-violet nodule, a feeling of tension or foreign body, anal burning, and itching.
+Typical signs are sudden, severe pain at the anus, a taut bluish-purple lump, a feeling of tension or foreign body, anal burning, and itching.
 Symptoms usually worsen when sitting or during bowel movements.

-If thrombosis occurs repeatedly, it is called a recurrence.
-When an anal vein thrombosis keeps coming back, it is extremely distressing for those affected.
-The sudden onset of pain, swelling at the anus, and the unpleasant feeling of tension often return without warning.
-This guide explains why perianal thromboses recur, which medical and conservative treatments are sensible, and how you can effectively prevent new thromboses.
+When thrombosis occurs repeatedly, it is called a recurrence.
+If an anal vein thrombosis keeps coming back, it is very distressing for those affected.
+The sudden pain, swelling around the anus, and uncomfortable feeling of tension often return without warning.
+This guide explains why perianal thromboses recur, which medical and conservative treatments are effective, and how to prevent new thromboses effectively.
 Treatment depends on severity and course.
-Conservatively, sitz baths, pain-relieving ointments, and CANNEFF® SUP suppositories are used to reduce swelling, irritation, and local inflammation.
-In very pronounced or frequently recurring thromboses, excision under local anesthesia may be necessary.
+Conservative options include sitz baths, pain-relieving ointments, and CANNEFF® SUP suppositories, which reduce swelling, irritation, and local inflammation.
+In very severe or frequently recurring thromboses, excision under local anesthesia may be necessary.

-Typical complaints include a sudden painful lump at the anus, swelling, a feeling of pressure, anal itching, burning, and severe pain when sitting or during bowel movements.
+Typical complaints are a suddenly appearing, painful lump at the anus, swellings, a feeling of pressure, itching at the anus, burning, and severe pain when sitting or during bowel movements.

 |